census-instrumentation/opencensus-python/README.rst

 your code's execution.
 To avoid blocking code execution, you can initialize your exporter to use a background thread.

-This example shows how to configure Census to use a background thread:
+This example shows how to configure OpenCensus to use a background thread:

 .. code:: python